IRB-Ready Phase 1/2 — PTSD

 Pursuing non-dilutive DoD/VA grants alongside equity — including CDMRP TBIPHRP (“Treat” area, up to $2.1M) and NIMH SBIR.
 Non-dilutive grants reduce investor risk and validate the science independently.

-PTSD patients have a 2× higher rate of autoimmune disease (O’Donovan et al., 2015; N=666,269).
-Wellington et al. (2025) demonstrated that oral ketamine modulates the identical inflammatory pathways targeted by leading autoimmune biologics — IL-17 signaling, interferon α/β, and cytokine storm pathways.
-Project Lucid’s Phase 1/2 enrolls patients with co-occurring PTSD and autoimmune disease, generating preliminary data for both indications from a single trial.
+PTSD patients carry 2× the rate of autoimmune disease (O’Donovan et al., 2015; N=666,269).
+Wellington et al. (2025) demonstrated that oral ketamine modulates the identical inflammatory pathways as leading autoimmune biologics — IL-17 signaling, interferon α/β, and cytokine storm pathways.
+Project Lucid’s Phase 1/2 enrolls patients with co-occurring PTSD and an inflammatory/autoimmune condition, using CAPS-5 as the primary endpoint and collecting inflammatory biomarkers as exploratory signals.

 PTSD